Superconformal Monodromy Defects in $\mathcal{N}$=4 SYM and LS theory: The on-shell action and supersymmetric Renyi entropy

 Below we will see that \eqref{restrictedstuacttextg} is exactly the same expression for the on-shell action for the restricted STU solutions, obtained from the STU solutions by setting $g\mu_B=-\kappa n$ by hand.
 In other words, \emph{starting with a restricted STU solution and then switching on $\varphi_s$ does not change the on-shell action.}

 Also, recall that as we increase $\varphi_s\to\infty$ the solution starts to approach the LS defect solution.
 Indeed one can see this behaviour in figures \ref{fig:N4phi_vortex_num} and \ref{fig:LS_vortex_num}.
 One might therefore expect that the on-shell action \eqref{restrictedstuacttextg} is also the same as the on-shell action for the LS defect solution (which recall has $g\mu_B=0$ rather than $g\mu_B=-\kappa n$).
 We shall verify this expectation in the next subsection.
-Notice that the on-shell action vanishes at the boundary of the allowed region of defect solutions given in \eqref{eq:FlavourFluxSourceBound} and moreover when $s=-1/2 \kappa$ (recall \eqref{constraintkgen}) the action is positive inside the region.
+Notice that the on-shell action vanishes at the boundary of the allowed region of defect solutions given in \eqref{eq:FlavourFluxSourceBound} and moreover for the main branch $s=-\kappa/2 $ the action is positive inside the region.